+The outcome of the Governor's race in Illinois will have major- and immediate- implications on the state's ability to provide adequate funding for education, health care, transportation and other important services.
 The context for this heated race is especially important.
 The state currently has one of the nation's most regressive tax systems, applying the same income tax rate to minimum wage workers and millionaires.
-To make matters worse, the state's temporary 5 percent income tax rate is set to fall to 3.75 percent in January leaving the state with a $2 billion budget gap.
+To make matters even worse, the state's temporary 5 percent income tax rate is set to fall to 3.75 percent in January leaving the state with a $2 billion budget gap.

 Short of cash, you decide to rob a bank at gunpoint.
 But on your way out the door, the cops arrest you.
 You say, "Sorry about all this.
 I'd sure appreciate it though if you let me keep the money."
 Fat chance.
 But for big multinational corporations that are caught stealing from the U.S. Treasury, letting them keep the money seems to be exactly what Republicans in Congress favor.

 In another defection from the corporate income tax base, last Tuesday Windstream Holdings, Inc. announced that it will be spinning off part of its telecommunications assets into a Real Estate Investment Trust (REIT) after it recently received a Private Letter Ruling (PLR) from the IRS approving the transaction.
 The company, whose 5-year effective federal income tax rate for 2008-2012 was already a paltry 11 percent, will be able to lower its tax rate even more through use of the REIT.